agibsonsw/PrintHtml/readme.md

 - Toggle gutter on/off in browser view
 - Automatically open browser print dialog (optional)
 - Enable/disable configurable word wrapping
+- Configurable toolbar to appear in the generated webpage

 # Usage: Exporting HTML
 ExportHtml comes with a number of default commands available, but these can be overridden in the settings file.
 Or you can create commands directly outside of the settings file bound to the command palette, key bindings, or even the menu.